 top of page

 Welcome!
-I am an Assistant Professor in the School of Advanced International Studies (SAIS) at Johns Hopkins University.
-I am also affiliated with the Agora Institute at JHU as a member of the Center for Economy and Society.
+I am an Associate Professor and William L. Clayton Chair in the School of Advanced International Studies (SAIS) at Johns Hopkins University.
+I am also the faculty co-lead for SAIS China Focus Area.
+At JHU, I am affiliated with the Agora Institute as a member of the Center for Economy and Society.
 Outside of JHU, I was affiliated with Fairbank Center for Chinese Studies at Harvard University as a Nonresident Associate.
 My research interests lie in political economy and state-business relations, with a regional focus on China.
 I study the nexus between states and business, such as economic, tax, and industrial policies.
 I am especially intrigued by the political, coalitional and institutional origins of policy outcomes, as well as the relationship between capitalism and the authoritarian state.
 My research combines in-depth field interviews with statistical analysis and machine learning.
-My articles have been published or are forthcoming in American Journal of Political Science, Perspectives on PoliticsInternational Security, International Studies Quarterly, Comparative Politics, World Development, Politics & Society, The China Journal, Review of International Political Economy, and New Political Economy
+My articles have been published in American Journal of Political Science, Perspectives on PoliticsInternational Security, International Studies Quarterly, Comparative Politics, World Development, Politics & Society, The China Journal, Review of International Political Economy, and New Political Economy

-I was a 2021-2022 Wilson China Fellow in the Woodrow Wilson Center.
+I am a Public Intellectuals Program Fellow under the National Committee on U.S.-China Relations.
+I was also a 2021-2022 Wilson China Fellow in the Woodrow Wilson Center.
 I am the winner of 2022 American Political Science Association (APSA) Best Comparative Policy Paper Award.
 I was also recognized as an NCID Emerging Diversity Scholar by the University of Michigan.
 In addition to academic outlets, I have also published in Washington Post and Axios.
 I have given congressional testimony in front of the US-China Economic and Security Review Committee.
-My comments have been quoted, among others, by New York Times, Washington Post, Foreign Affairs, Foreign Policy, National Committee on US-China Relations, and USCC Report to Congress.
+My comments have been quoted, among others, by New York Times, Washington Post, Foreign Affairs, NPR, Foreign Policy, National Committee on US-China Relations, and USCC Report to Congress.

 Before joining the SAIS faculty in 2015, I was a Shorenstein Postdoctoral Fellow at Stanford University and Rajawali Fellow at the Ash Center of Harvard Kennedy School.
 I received my Ph.D. in political science from Johns Hopkins University (in Baltimore) and an MA in political science from the University of Toronto, as well as BAs in international studies and economics from Peking University.
 I have research, teaching, and work experience in a number of institutions in the U.S. and China.
 In addition to research and teaching, I enjoy classic dance, music, poems, and making Asian cuisine.